StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

 | aws.s3.access_key           | No       | The access key of your AWS IAM user.
 If you choose IAM user as the credential method for accessing AWS S3, you must specify this parameter.
 Then, StarRocks will assume this role when it accesses your Hive data by using a Hive catalog. |
 | aws.s3.secret_key           | No       | The secret key of your AWS IAM user.
 If you choose IAM user as the credential method for accessing AWS S3, you must specify this parameter.
 Then, StarRocks will assume this user when it accesses your Hive data by using a Hive catalog. |

-For information about how to choose a credential method for accessing AWS S3 and how to configure an access control policy in AWS IAM Console, see [Authentication parameters for accessing AWS S3](../../../integrations/authenticate_to_aws_resources.md#authentication-parameters-for-accessing-aws-s3).
+For information about how to choose an authentication method for accessing AWS S3 and how to configure an access control policy in AWS IAM Console, see [Authentication parameters for accessing AWS S3](../../../integrations/authenticate_to_aws_resources.md#authentication-parameters-for-accessing-aws-s3).

 #### Google GCS